nhsconnect/FHIR-STU3-Core-IG/README.md

-# FHIR-STU3-Core-IG-1.0.0
+# FHIR-STU3-Core specification

-Initial STU3 core specification implementation Guide
+Repository for Version 1.0.0 of the FHIR STU3 Core specification.